-- Clinical psychoanalysis
+- Psychoanalyst Melbourne: clinical psychoanalysis

-- Clinical assessment and reports
+- Clinical assessment reports

-- Therapy offered in English and Persian
+- Consultations can be in English or Persian

-Our Work and the Process
+Our work and the process

 This inner Melbourne psychology practice is respectful to the needs of individuals from diverse cultures and belief systems, and those from the LGBTIQ community.